 Please make sure you include complete and accurate documentation, including subtitles, names of editors and translators, series’ titles, and page numbers.

 Books: Here are the basic endnote formats for books, including those with editors.
+Include database information for works consulted electronically.

 1 Rachel Blau DuPlessis, Writing Beyond the Ending: Narrative Strategies of Twentieth-Century Women Writers (Bloomington: Indiana University Press, 1985), 5.